This post provides a brief guide on how to organize and use images in the Astro AntfuStyle Theme.

 (Images inpublic/

-are not processed.) - Authorized remote images (Includes those used with
+are not processed.) - Authorized remote images (including those used with

 ,<Image />